TRAINING WHEELS FOR LITERACY - 1990

 DEVELOPERS OF AUTHORING AND PUBLISHING SOFTWARE, AND DEVELOPERS OF FONTS

 Note: This was originally written in 1990.
 We've worked on this off and on ever since.
+In 2001 we created a comprehensive research website which eventually continued into the Children of the Code project.
 In 2014 we began developing what would become the Magic Ladder an embedded form of which is now functional on this page.
 Click any word and keep clicking in the popup box to experience what this idea led to.

 We are proposing that you come together and develop a new method of publishing (on paper and computer screens) in which the way letters are visually presented cues the developing reader to a significantly more intuitive and immediate mode of apprehending the word's sound and therefore meaning.
 Particularly for young children, but also for adults struggling to read, this approach to interfacing their natural language capacities to the written word could represent a breakthrough in their education and capacity to learn.

 The publishing revolution which led to the educational revolution of the Renaissance wasn't the result of the printing press.
 Though serving only the elite, the printing press had been around long before the Renaissance.
 It was “movable type” that made it possible to easily set-up or “program” the press and that brought the cost of publishing down to a level that eventually enabled the masses to experience the diversity, richness and learning opportunities previously reserved only for the few.

 However, since the revolution, nearly everything about the publishing process has improved, except the publication.
 In fact, one of the most important aspects of some publications -- their role as the learning environments through which children learn to read -- hasn't changed since Gutenberg, despite "desk top publishing."